For general information about dogs in Alta click here.

 Dog Licensing in Alta

 Annually, the Town Council reviews the number of dog licenses to be assigned, the fees to be charged, and to authorize a drawing if applicable.
-In short, on March 19th the Town Council took action to authorize a drawing on May 1, 2019 at noon for 6 Class A licenses and 1 Class B license, those who have qualified for entry into the drawing are encouraged to attend.
+For more information about the classes refer to the animal control ordinance.

 - 27 – Class A – resident voter class